mawebdev/zenty/README.md

 # zenty

-**Zenty** is a lightweight abstraction layer for [Zustand](https://github.com/pmndrs/zustand), providing reusable and scalable stores for managing single entities and entity collections.
+**Zenty** is a lightweight abstraction layer for [Zustand](https://github.com/pmndrs/zustand), providing reusable and scalable stores for managing single entities and/or entity collections.
 It supports both shallow and optional deep merging.

 ---